Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Before I realize what I'm doing, I've slammed my locker shut and I'm making strides toward her, sneaking up on the other side of her locker door.
 I realize we do this pretty much every time we want to talk to each other.
 I guess it's kind of our 'thing.'
 If you can really classify anything as 'ours,' anyway.

 Really it's because I don't want her to get caught by Sylvester.
-The woman is frightening.
-I wouldn't wish her wrath on my worst enemy.

 She shuts her locker and jumps visibly at the sight of me, and I allow my eyebrow to quirk upward, mocking her.